 Everything To Know About Dementia: Signs, Symptoms, Causes, Types, Prevention & Treatment

-Dementia is a term used to describe a group of symptoms affecting memory, thinking, and social abilities. severely enough to interfere with your daily life.
+Dementia is a term used to describe a group of symptoms affecting memory, thinking, and social abilities.
 These changes are severe enough to interfere with social or occupational functioning.

-Dementia symptoms may improve with treatment but many of the diseases that cause dementia aren’t curable.
+Its symptoms may improve with treatment, but many of the diseases that cause dementia aren’t curable.

 • Short-term memory loss